Are you curious about the "Insight" tab name?

 I used a scraper and cleanser.
 It worked.
 Scraping and cleaning the entire tub took me around an hour.

 The second photo is not of the refinish job that followed.
-It simply shows that "everything" wasn't good enough and grandma's elbow grease technique still held true.
+It simply shows that "everything" wasn't good enough and old fashioned elbow grease was sufficient.

 If you've got a problem like this, check out the "TIPS" tab.